dylanized/drupal-docker/COMPOSE.md

 ### Step 2 - Launch the Containers

-In the Docker Compose file there is are database and web server containers defined.
+In the included `docker-compose.yaml` config file, a database container and a web server container are defined.

-Launch the containers with this command:
+Launch the containers from the codebase folder with this command:

 `docker-compose up`